Offer

 Stop and seek advice if you notice:

-You should also be more cautious and seek medical advice first if you have reduced penile sensation, a bleeding disorder, anticoagulant therapy, active infection, or another condition that makes vacuum therapy less straightforward.
+You should also seek medical advice before using a pump if you have reduced penile sensation, a bleeding disorder, anticoagulant therapy, active infection, or another condition that makes vacuum therapy less straightforward.

-Possibly, but the timeline varies a lot.
+Possibly, but the timeline varies.
 Some men recover strongly, some partially, and some need ongoing support.
-Rehabilitation is about improving the odds and protecting tissue while recovery unfolds.
+Rehabilitation is about improving the recovery environment and protecting tissue while recovery unfolds.

-Not at all.
-Pump use is extremely common after prostatectomy and is often recommended precisely because surgery-related erectile changes are so common.
+No. Pump use is common after prostatectomy and may be recommended precisely because surgery-related erectile changes are so common.

 No. You should feel controlled pressure and fullness, not pain.

 Sometimes yes, depending on the product.
-That is exactly why some men are better suited to the Active3, while others are better suited to the Rehabi.
+This is why some men are better suited to the Active3, while others are better suited to the Rehabi.

-Using a penis pump after prostatectomy is not just about erections in the narrow sense.
+Using a penis pump after prostatectomy is not just about erections.
 It is about protecting penile tissue, maintaining blood flow, preserving length where possible, and giving yourself a more active role in recovery.

 For men focused on rehabilitation only, the Rehabi is the clearer recommendation.
 For men who want a device that supports both rehabilitation and erectile dysfunction, the Active3 is the more versatile option.